extremeshok/docker-openlitespeed/README.md

 * OWASP modsecurity rules enabled
 * Restart openlitespeed when changes to the vhost/domain.com/cert dirs are detected, ie ssl certificate is updated

-# Automation (hourly)
+# generate cron from cron files located in vhost/cron
+set CRON_ENABLE to true to enable, disabled by default
-* find vhost cron files and place them in the /etc/cron.d/ (set CRON_ENABLE to false to disable)
+* finds all vhost/cron files and places them in the /etc/cron.d/ , runs hourly
+* Place cron files in **/var/www/vhosts/fqdn.com/cron** , see example **/var/www/vhosts/localhost/cron/example**

 # Included Modules:
 * cache